utah-cs4470-sp23/class/hw10/README.md

 We are happy to discuss problems and solutions with you on Discord, in office hours, or by appointment.

-Your compiler must be runnable as described in the [Testing your code][Testing your code] section.
+Your compiler must be runnable as described in the Testing your code section.
 If the auto-grader cannot run your code, you will not receive credit.
 The auto-grader output is available to you at any time, as many times as you want.
 Make use of it.

 The rubrik is: